Fabrice-Deshayes-aka-Xtream/srt-translator/README.md

 ### prerequisites

-- miniconda (conda, python, pip)
+- miniconda (which install conda + python + pip)
 - git

-You can check that all is ok by checking conda, python and git version
+You can check that all is ok by checking conda, python, pip and git version
 ```powershell
 conda --version
 conda 23.5.2